 The real winner though of the world’s fastest motorcycle seems to be the Suzuki Hayabusa with some reporting that it can reach 248mph (399 km/h).

 This top speed is unimaginable especially when you’re the one straddling the beast as it reaches that figure.

 When it comes to trains there really is quite the difference between engine-powered and more conceptual trains, here we’ll look at both.

-The highest speed recorded on any national rail system instead of a test track, was on the 3rd April 2007.
+The highest speed recorded on any national rail system instead of a test track was on April 3, 2007.
 It was made by a French SNCF modified version of the TGV called V150.

 This train reached 574.8 km/h (357.2 mph), to get to this speed it did need larger wheels and two engines driving three double-decker cars.